Trumps - Works - (Pt. 2b - The Burrow)

 It took 3 years to get this part as coherent as it is.
-The last part of the Burrow visit should take a lot less time.Word Count:
+Apparently, the last part of the Burrow visit is taking a lot longer.Word Count:

 Following Ginny's directions, Buffy pulled into a barely visible driveway on the edge of the small village.
 It was close, just barely passable in their small car, the tires digging into the rough gravel surface.

 "You realize, if we scratch the paint Giles is going to make us walk the rest of the trip," Buffy told her, visibly wincing at the sound of branches brushing against the sides of the car.
 "And if we're lucky he'll let us have a head start before Haruka finds out what we did to one of her precious babies."